Ringstone: Purpose

 Various purposes and uses for ringstones have been proposed, but without any theories gaining general acceptance.
 One suggestion is that they were matrices for moulding as jewelry created by beating thin sheets of metal, probably gold foil that always has been important in Indian culture, but evidence to support that theory has very few surviving examples from ancient times.
 Although not favored by some scholars, this theory may have gained some ground following the 2014 discovery in Thailand that was found near fragments of thin gold foil, one of which had an animal pattern very similar to that on the ringstone discovered at the same time.

-Ananda Coomaraswamy has suggested that the ringstones might have been worn as jewelry, however, consensus exists among the other scholars that the ringstones are too heavy to have been worn.
+Ananda Coomaraswamy has suggested that the ringstones might have been worn as jewellery, however, consensus exists among the other scholars that the ringstones are too heavy to have been worn.
 Others speculate that they may have been objects used in meditation, or somehow connected with fertility rituals.
 One scholar even suggested without explanation that they might have been used as a "physical contraceptive device".

 Some examples have brief and informal inscriptions on the blank obverse.
 As of 2019, they had not been translated or interpreted.